FRISCO, Texas -- Both the Baltimore Ravens (0-2) and the Dallas Cowboys (1-1) are looking to bounce back after deflating losses in Week 2.

 Offensively, Dallas hopes to get their running back committee of undrafted veteran Rico Dowdle, a late-career Ezekiel Elliott and 2023 sixth-round pick Deuce Vaughn more than the 36 carries they have received through two weeks in order to better evaluate what they have at the position.
 So far, it hasn't been great.
 Their ground attack averages 85 yards per game (26th in the NFL) and 3.7 yards per game (26th in the NFL).

-What the Cowboys really need is to simple get their passing game looking like it did in 2023 when Prescott led the NFL with 36 passing touchdowns and wide receiver CeeDee Lamb led the NFL with 135 catches.
+What the Cowboys really need is to simply get their passing game looking like it did in 2023 when Prescott led the NFL with 36 passing touchdowns and wide receiver CeeDee Lamb led the NFL with 135 catches.
 One thing that will definitely help that cause is the return of Pro Bowl tight end Jake Ferguson from his bone brusie/MCL sprain he suffered in Week 1 at the Browns.
 He was held out of their Week 2 game against the Saints, but Ferguson was a full practice participant on Friday and didn't have a game status.
 He's playing ball.
 Prescott explained how crucial his presence is after the loss against the Saints.

 "Everywhere," Prescott said postgame on Sunday when asked where Ferguson was missed.
 "I guess you can say that those young tight ends [Schoonmaker and undrafted rookie Brevyn Spann-Ford] did a good job.
 Simply, they did a good job.
 As I've said throughout the week, Jake's more than just a tight end on Sunday.
 He's an aggressor.
 He brings a physical nature to this group.
 He's got a mentality that other guys feed off of, that's very contagious, but those other guys did play well.
 They did their job and stepped up.
 The made some plays, but [the game] just got away from us."